ArcadeHustle/FiSTer-JVS-IO/README.md

   * [Coin settings](#coin-settings)

 ## A project to enable JVS IO support for MiSTer FPGA *family*
 Now that the community is addressing JAMMA input, [MiSTer FPGA](https://github.com/MiSTer-devel/Main_MiSTer/wiki) is in need of proper arcade support via [JVS](https://wiki.arcadeotaku.com/w/JVS).
-If you are here searcing for MiSTercade or JAMMA info, you are in the wrong place.
-Please see [MiSTercade review by MAVProxyUser](https://github.com/MAVProxyUser/MiSTercade-Review), a candid review of MiSTercade hardware in MiSTer landscape.br>
+If you are here searcing for [MiSTercade](https://misteraddons.com/products/mistercade) or JAMMA info, you are in the wrong place.
+Please see [MiSTercade review by MAVProxyUser](https://github.com/MAVProxyUser/MiSTercade-Review), a candid review of MiSTercade hardware in MiSTer landscape.<br>

 The Sega Net City, and Naomi Universal line are perfect examples of JVS cabinets.
 Taito Viewlix, and Chewlix clones would be another example of potential candidate JVS "controllers".<br>
 <img width="200" height="400" src="https://github.com/ArcadeHustle/FiSTer-JVS-IO/blob/main/netcity.jpg"><img width="200" height="400" src="https://github.com/ArcadeHustle/FiSTer-JVS-IO/blob/main/viewlix.jpg">